Frequently Asked Questions

-Who should I speak to if I have a conflict with my supervisor?
+To whom should I speak if I have a conflict with my supervisor?

 First, if possible, speak to your supervisor.
 If this is undesirable, the Conflict Resolution Centre for Graduate Students can provide confidential advice and support, and will help to prevent, manage or resolve conflicts.

 How will I be notified of my funding package?

 At the outset of every academic year, students in the guaranteed funding period will receive a letter from the Graduate Office explaining the timing and amounts of funding for the upcoming year.